shmuelzon/home-assistant-floor-plan/README.md

 This mode renders separate images for all possible light combinations on the rendered floor.
 It requires generating many renders but offers the best quality.

-## Usage
+## How To Use The Plugin

-1. Download the plugin from the [releases](../../releases/latest) page and install it
+1. Download the latest plugin from the [releases](../../releases/latest) page and install it
 2. Prepare your model to fit with the [criteria](#preparation) of this plugin
 3. Start the plugin by clicking the "Tools"->"Home Assistant Floor Plan" menu
 4. Modify the [configuration options](#configuration-options) accordingly
 5. Click "Start"
-6. Copy the generated `floorplan.yml` file and all images under `floorplan` folder to your HA path
+6. Copy all images under `floorplan` folder to your HA path
+7. Create a card of type `picture-elements` in HA and paste the contents of the generated `floorplan.yaml`

 ## Configuration Options